MR-DOS/SCAN2000-20/README.md

 Apart from the above, the following changes were made to the original:

-* Silk screen has also been somewhat improved: added explanations of the screw terminal use.
+* Silk screen has been somewhat improved: added explanations of the screw terminal use.
-* Programming/debugging a standard ARM10 SWD connector has been added.
+* Programming/debugging via a standard ARM10 SWD connector is now possible.
 It has enough space around it for the use of a STDC14 connector.
 You can also still use the 2.54mm pin header.

 |DMM|Tested|Works|Note|
 |--|--|--|--|